Distributed antenna system: Precursors

 Prior to the invention by Saleh et al., tunnel transmitters and leaky feeders had been used to provide radio reception in tunnels, mines, subway lines, and other indoor and underground spaces.

 Use in WiFi networks

-Using a distributed antenna system to create an area of wireless coverage, it is possible to use this technique to propagate indoor WiFi for commercial uses.
+Distributed antenna systems can be used to propagate indoor WiFi in large buildings, with multiple low-power antennas providing more consistent coverage than a single high-power transmitter.
 It is estimated that only about 5% of commercial WiFi use a distributed antenna system.